apache/cloudstack-terraform-provider/README.md

 Documentation
 -------------

-For more details on how to use the provider, visit https://registry.terraform.io/providers/cloudstack/cloudstack/latest/docs
+For more details on how to use the provider, click [here](website/) or visit https://registry.terraform.io/providers/cloudstack/cloudstack/latest/docs

 Developing the Provider
 ---------------------------